oliverne/oliverne/README.md

 # Hi, I'm Oliver 👋

-An Expert Beginner who is willing to be an excellent Front-end Engineer, someday!
+I'm a happy entry-level front-end engineer destined to be replaced by AI soon.